 I'm the director of product and design at the not-for-profit Resolve to Save Lives, where I spend the majority of my time on the open source project, Simple.
-Simple is used by hundreds of hospitals to manage over 200,000 patients with hypertension.
+Simple is used by thousands of hospitals in India, Bangladesh, and Ethiopia to manage over 2 million patients with hypertension and diabetes.

 On the side, I'm on the board of Laboratoria, a not-for-profit based in Peru helping Latin American women build successful careers in tech.
-I'm also a member of Adobe's Design Circle, which grants scholarships to designers from around the world.
+In 2021, I started the open source Health icons project to provide free icons to healthcare projects around the world.
+I'm also a member of Adobe's Design Circle, which grants scholarships to a diverse group of designers each year.

 1990s I grew up on Prince Edward Island in Canada.
 My older brother Peter was a nerd and my mother was very supportive, so I was privileged enough to have a computer around the house in my teens and started hacking on projects.
 In school, I even won a prize in a Remembrance Day website contest by Veterans Affairs Canada — my own legit copy of Corel Draw!

 1996 When I was 16, my twin brother Nicholas and I started a web design agency called Whitelands Studio with our high school friends in order to make money in preparation for university.
 We got paid to digitize the collections of local museums, such as The Potato Museum in Tignish and the Fisheries Museum in Basin Head, PEI.